Edit

 Much of EMBL’s science continues to be focused on interactions at the European level – we will always be European at our core.
 But by bringing in selected nations as associate members – where existing ties are strong and the mutual benefits are palpable – EMBL can drive science and technology development, launch careers, inspire collaborations and enhance our platform of fundamental research and scientific service provision for the good of our societies.

-Tags: collaboration, opinion, partnerships
+Tags: australia, collaboration, opinion, partnerships

 EMBLetc.